revisit-studies/study/public/Upset-Alttext-User-Survey/assets/tennisText.md

 <h1 style="text-align: center;">Dataset: Tennis Grand Slam Winners</h1>

-## UpSet Introduction
-This is an UpSet plot that visualizes set intersection.
-To learn about UpSet plots, visit https://upset.app.

 ## Dataset Properties
 The dataset contains 4 sets and 208 elements, of which 4 sets are shown in the plot.